lexical-lsp/vscode-lexical/README.md

 instead of the automatically installed one.
 Useful to work on Lexical, or use an older version.
 This path can point to a directory that holds the lexical start script (assumed to be `start_lexical.sh`) or any executable launcher script.
+Relative paths will be interpreted to be relative to the current VSCode workspace.

 The path should look something like `/home/username/Projects/lexical/_build/dev/package/lexical/bin/start_lexical.sh`.